Boards, Commissions, Committees and Task Forces

 Firemen's Pension Board of Trustees - Each board administers respective pension fund as directed by state law.
 Selection of members is designated by state statute.
 Meets as needed.

 Historic Preservation Commission - Consists of nine citizen members, with a range of expertise in law, real estate, architecture, engineering, landscape architecture, city planning, anthropology, history, art, building construction or finance.
 The Commission serves to preserve, enhance and restore for use those properties and areas that have special historical, architectural, community or aesthetic significance in the community, in the interest of promoting the public health, safety and general welfare of Park Ridge.
 The Commission is primarily charged with making recommendations to the City Council for the designation of historic landmarks and historic districts within the City.
 The Commission also issues Certificates of Appropriateness for construction projects related to historic preservation.
-Historic Preservation Forms HERE
+Historic Preservation Forms are HERE

 Human Needs Task Force - A group of citizens appointed by the Mayor to concern themselves with the needs of the citizens of Park Ridge and surrounding communities.
 The Task Force coordinates such activities as food drives, a clothes closet, medical supply closet, job clearinghouse and other related matters.
-Meets second Friday of the month.
+Meets the second Tuesday of the month.

 Intergovernmental Coordinating Advisory Committee - Consists of representatives of local governments serving the citizens of Park Ridge, who work together to find innovative ways to promote communication and cooperation among members, and to share ideas and common concerns.
 Meets as needed.